Easter Saturday

 Easter Saturday, on the Christian calendar, is the seventh day of Eastertide, being the Saturday of Easter or Bright Week.
 In the kalendar of Western Christianity it is the last day of Easter Week, sometimes referred to as the Saturday of Easter Week or Saturday in Easter Week.
 It is the seventh day in the Octave of Easter too.
 In the liturgy of Eastern Christianity it is the last day of Bright Week, and called Bright Saturday, The Bright and Holy Septave Saturday of Easter Eve, or The Bright and Holy Septave Paschal Artos and Octoechoes Saturday of Iscariot's Byzantine Easter Eve.
 Easter Saturday is the day preceding the Second Sunday of Easter (also known as St. Thomas Sunday or Divine Mercy Sunday).

 Terminology

-The term "Easter Saturday" is also used colloquially to refer to Holy Saturday a.k.a.
-Easter Eve – a week before the religious holiday of Easter Saturday, probably because of references to the Easter weekend.
+Easter Saturday refers to the first Saturday of Eastertide, that is, the Saturday that follows Easter Sunday.
+The term Easter Saturday is also used colloquially to refer to Holy Saturday – a week before the religious holiday of Easter Saturday, probably because of references to the Easter weekend.
 Many people, especially religious authorities, regard this alternative meaning as inaccurate, but it remains in common Australian usage.
 The use of the term "Bright Saturday" avoids this confusion by clearly referring to the Saturday 6 days after Easter Sunday.